 There are separate bound indexes to the minutes arranged by different subjects.
-This section of the guide will help you to locate and use the index volumes that enable you to search the Minute records.
+This section of the guide will help you to locate and use the index volumes, which enable you to search the Minute records.

-Searching for Minutes:
+Searching for Minutes

-Step 1.
-The first thing you need to establish is in what year to begin your research.

-- If searching for an office, when was the office opened/operational? - If searching for an individual, when did key events take place?

-e.g. Appointment or Promotion
+- 1. The first thing you need to establish is what year to begin your research: - If searching for an office, when was the office opened/operational? - If searching for an individual, when did key events take place? - e.g., Appointment or Promotion